 Regular breaks are a key building block of physical and mental resilience.

 In an article in the Harvard Business Review (November 2005), Associate Professor of Medicine at the Harvard Medical School, Herbert Benson summarized his work as the founder and head of Harvard’s Mind/Body Medical Institute.
 Benson had been exploring the benefits of meditation for many years; he summarized this research in his 1975 book on the topic called The Relaxation Response.
-At first, Benson’s was primarily interested in the coronary health benefits of meditation, but by the 1990s he had concluded that meditation had much broader health benefits because the mind/body connection was much more profound than we had previously realized.
+At first, Benson’s was primarily interested in the coronary health benefits of meditation, but by the 1990s he had concluded that meditation had much broader health benefits because the mind/body connection was much more profound than previously realized.

 Mental and physical activity have a direct impact on your brain chemistry and brain chemistry has a direct impact on your physiology.

-Benson’s early research indicated that humans have the ability to change our brain/body chemistry by inducing the relaxation response through meditation.
+Benson’s early research indicated that we humans have the ability to change our brain/body chemistry by inducing the relaxation response through meditation.
 He found that deep breathing and focused attention triggered the release of dopamine, nitric oxide and other “relaxation” chemicals in the brain and body.
 The release of these chemicals was associated with reduced sympathetic nervous system activity, lower blood pressure, heart rate and other markers of a phenomenon sometimes referred to as the stress response.

 He later realized that those who find meditation difficult can also induce the relaxation response through many other kinds of intentional practice.
 Long walks, rhythmic sports like tennis and even sedentary activities like knitting all induce the relaxation response for some people.
 The key seems to be intentionally shifting your attention away from something that is causing your mind and body dis-stress, and intentionally focusing instead on something that you find enjoyable and relaxing.
-The act of shifting your attention away from something that you categorize as work and toward something that you categorize as play seems to have powerful physiological and neurological implications.
+The act of shifting your attention away from something that you categorize as work and toward something that you categorize as play seems to have powerful physiological and neurological impacts.

 The regularity with which you allow yourself to experience the relaxation response serves as a pretty good proxy for mind/body health.